JeffersonLab/trackingML/docs/GettingStartedAtJLAB.md

 can optionally support GPUs (see instructions below).

-These instructions also rely on python's easy_install and virtualenv to set up a dedicate python environment where you can install the needed packages without needing sysadmin privileges.
+These instructions also rely on python's easy_install and virtualenv to set up a dedicated python environment where you can install the needed packages without needing sysadmin privileges.